Karl Racine: Personal life

 Racine served as a board member of the Legal Aid Society of the District of Columbia, as a member of the steering committee of the Whitman-Walker Clinic's Legal Services Program, and as a board member of the local literacy organization Everybody Wins.

 He has also been active in aiding his native Haiti, raising $125,000 from Venable's lawyers, staff, and foundation to support relief efforts after the 2010 Haiti earthquake, and raising money for the Haitian Education and Leadership Program (HELP).
+In 2022, Racine was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.